Convention of Scottish Local Authorities: Structure

 COSLA's headquarters are located at Verity House, Haymarket Yards, Edinburgh.
 Membership consists of all 32 councils in Scotland.

 Leadership

-COSLA employs around 130 members of staff across its policy teams.
+COSLA employs over 100 members of staff across its policy teams and business units.
 COSLA's staff is led by its chief executive, Jane O'Donnell, supported by a Director for Place Policy, James Fowlie, Director of People Policy, Nicola Dickie and Director of Membership and Resources, John Wood.

 Each of the teams is led by a chief officer.
 Collectively, they support COSLA's spokespeople and presidential team, and COSLA's decision making structures.

 The political leadership of COSLA consists of a president, a vice-president, and five spokespersons, all of whom are councillors from the main political parties and independents.

 The president and vice-president are the chair and vice chair of Convention and COSLA Leaders' meetings.

 There are five spokespersons, four of whom each chair a policy board.
 The Resources Spokesperson reports directly to council leaders.

 COSLA's political leadership consists of: